iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 3 reviews"/>
 </p>

+> Location services must be on for android devices to enable blue tooth, which is a huge drawback for me.
+I rarely have that turned on, and am selective as to when I have my cell radio on.
+It would be nice if this could be resolved, I don't see why bluetooth has to considered to be part of location services.
+I don't see Google doing that though...<br> :date: __2020-10-08 15:33:54__

 > I've been using this for over 1 hour and still did not find any Pokemon. as to the app, it seems to draw down the battery. unfortunate not enough potential users, and the "where - when" for contacts seems seriously lacking. still have it running because it's all that's offered.<br> :date: __2020-09-25 05:06:02__